REPORT NUMBER 59 OF THE

 The Chair invited Professor Karin Ruhlandt (Vice-Principal, Academic and Dean) to share her report.

 Dean Ruhlandt commented that it had been an eventful three and a half months since arriving in July at UTSC.
-She noted her focused on planning for next year and preparing the budget for review by the University leadership.
+She noted her focus on planning for next year and preparing the budget for review by the University leadership.
 Final enrollment numbers would be ready in early November, and these would guide many plans.
 There was good news regarding domestic enrollment, particularly in the life sciences programs, however, there was a shortfall of about 400 international students, which created a budget challenge.
 To address this, SAMIH programming would be opened to international students next year and they were working with departments to ensure enough resources for all students.

 In the discussion that followed, concerns were raised regarding the increasing restrictions on international students, especially with new legislation set to take effect in November.
 The member emphasized the importance of transparent communication with incoming international students, particularly those enrolled in lengthier programs.